AkhilaKolipaka1911/II-1-labs/CPP LABS/Experiment 5/readme.md

 Step 8 - Finally, call the member function and display() using class pointer object (ptr).

-Step 9 - returnn 0 to exit form the program execution.
+Step 9 - return 0 to exit form the program execution.